 Clark County is currently accepting applications from residents interested in serving on their community advisory committee.

-There are open seats on the Town Advisory Boards in Enterprise and Searchlight, as well as openings on the Citizens Advisory Councils in Goodsprings and Lower Kyle Canyon.
+There are open seats on the Town Advisory Boards in Bunkerville, Indian Springs, Moapa, Mt.
+Charleston and Searchlight.
+There is also an opening on the Citizens Advisory Council in Mountain Springs.

-Applicants must be eligible to vote, live within the area encompassed by the Town Advisory Board (TAB) or Citizens Advisory Council (CAC) they are applying for, and attend annual training.
+Applicants must be eligible to vote, live within the area encompassed by the Town Advisory Board (TAB) or Citizens Advisory Council (CAC) for which they are applying, and attend annual training.

 The TABs and CACs serve an important advisory and liaison function relaying concerns and other important information between unincorporated towns and the County government.
 The boards and councils hold regular public meetings to discuss and make recommendations on long-term planning, zoning changes, public works projects, County programs and ordinances that may affect their town.